YuanchengXu2718/GroundwaterNCP_open/README.md

 # GroundwaterNCP_open
-Here you can find the data, code, and source used in our paper about rapid groundwater recovery in the North China Plain (NCP)
+Here you can find the data, code, and source used in our paper:

+Unprecedented large-scale aquifer recovery through human intervention. _Nat Commun_ 16, 7296 (2025). https://doi.org/10.1038/s41467-025-62719-5

 Running the code does not depend on a specific development environment or hardware.
 A simple click and run is sufficient.
 The code has been tested using MATLAB R2023b

+Author: Yuancheng Xu
+Affiliation: Prof. Di Long's group at Tsinghua University, Beijing, PRC
+Email: xuyc24@mails.tsinghua.edu.cn
+Last updated: 3/7/2025

 ## GroundwaterDepth.xlsx
 In-situ groundwater depth data in the NCP from 2005 to 2024